Huskyeder/stackato-doc/admin/reference/architecture.rst

 nodes running the DEA role, which in turn each host multiple user application instances.

-The Cloud Controller allocates instances of an application accross available DEA nodes, prioritizing eligible nodes that are running the fewest instances of that app already.
+The Cloud Controller allocates instances of an application across available DEA nodes, prioritizing eligible nodes that are running the fewest instances of that app already.
 This maintains an even distribution of instances of an app across the pool.